crabshank/Cheat-engine-tools/readme.md

 Paste space-separated byte hex into the text area and wait for the processing to end.
 This is designed to make spotting struct values easier.

 N.B.

-Click on a byte in the textarea or double click on the line for an address to prime the button "Set byte #..." to make this the base.
+*Click on a byte in the textarea or double click on the line for an address to prime the button "Set byte #..." to make this the base.

+*Click on a line to highlight it (not just on hover).